 They turned to Mecoy Communications to create the messages, advertising and media coverage for a successful launch of a new store and a new brand in the highly competitive grocery business.

 In just three short months, with a strategic communications and advertising program, we helped turn around the “buzz” about the store.
 On opening day, hundreds lined up to be among the first to shop at the exciting new gourmet market in Malibu.
 Vintage Grocers continues to draw crowds and raves in the community as it builds on its successful launch.

 Strong messaging and strategic communications are essential to the successful start of a new brand or business.

 “Fast-paced and up to the challenge – that describes Mecoy Communications.
 We were just weeks from our big launch, and they quickly mastered all the communications challenges.
 They provided invaluable strategic counsel and developed our messaging, communications plan, advertising design and content, website content and much more.
 We had a terrific turnout, great media coverage and a fantastic launch party.
 We couldn’t have done it without their help.”

-Manager of customer relations
+Former manager of customer relations

 Creating a compelling message generated winning media coverage that drove the adoption of the Los Angeles Economy & Jobs Committee’s proposals.

 The Los Angeles Economy & Jobs Committee, a 26-member group of business, labor and academic leaders appointed by the Los Angeles mayor, had developed a voluminous report with 100 specific recommendations for growing the city’s economy and creating new jobs for Angelenos.